Brazil has become South America’s superspreader event

 Now that the variant has infiltrated numerous countries, stopping its spread will be difficult.
 Most South American countries, with the exception of Brazil, adopted stringent containment measures last year.
 But they have been undone by poverty, apathy, distrust and exhaustion.
 With national economies battered and poverty rising sharply, public health experts fear more restrictions will be difficult to maintain.
 In Brazil, despite record death numbers, many states are lifting restrictions.

 That has left inoculation as the only way out.
 But coronavirus vaccines are South America’s white whale: often discussed, but rarely seen.
-The continent hasn’t created its own vaccine or negotiated a regional agreement with pharmaceutical companies.
+The continent hasn’t distributed its own vaccine or negotiated a regional agreement with pharmaceutical companies.
 It’s one of the world’s hardest-hit regions but has administered only 6 percent of the world’s vaccine doses, according to the site Our World in Data.
 (The outlier is Chile, which is vaccinating residents more quickly than anywhere in the Americas — but still suffering a surge in cases.)

 “We should not only blame the policy response,” said Luis Felipe López-Calva, the United Nations Development Program’s regional director for Latin America and the Caribbean.
 “We have to understand the vaccine market.”